jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 {% /callout %}
 {%figure src="/images/name-overview.png" atl="Add Class" /%}
 ### Video Link
 Add a link to a video hosted on YouTube.
 Because the video is hosted externally, you lose the ability to prevent seeking and prevent auto-play.
-The duration of an video link segment is automatically calculated.
+The duration of a video link segment is automatically calculated.
 {%figure src="/images/video-link.png" atl="Add Class" /%}
 * **Content Name** - This is the segment name and will show up on the class player page
 * **Video Link** - This needs to be the full proper URL to the video.